wbraverman/Analysis_Codes/README.md

 4/18/25
 ___________________________________________________

-In desperate need of updating and cleaning.
-This is just an upload of a class file I have made to organize everything.
+In need of updating and cleaning.
+This is just an upload of a class file (AlphaCalcsClass.py) I have made to organize everything.
 Most other Python files are obsolete, this is really the only one in here that matters anymore.

-CrossSectionCalc.py

-This uses the new integration scheme we have for the Fernandez data and has just some general updates over the old file.
-USE THIS FILE, NOT THE OLD ONE!